Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

    - Once you're satisfied with the dataset and metadata, click the "*Submit for Review*" button.

 Congratulations!
-You've successfully uploaded your data to the Harvard Dataverse Repository under the "**Climate Change and Health Research Coordinating Center (CAFE) Collection**" organization.
+You've successfully uploaded your data to the Harvard Dataverse Repository under the "**CAFE Research Coordinating Center for Health and Extreme Weather Collection**" organization.
 Your dataset is now being reviewed for collaboration, sharing, and archiving within the CAFE Collection.